 Swatching again with an attempt to produce it as 2 separate but continuous segments: I do not use color reverse, choose my color to match black squares, and that would be color 2 on the console prompt.
-In my first attempt I followed other usual console prompts, but used SX/GX settings for three rows rather than the 2.
+In my first attempt, I followed other usual console prompts, but used SX/GX settings for three rows rather than 2.
 The first pass will lift all pushers into work.
-Second pass preselects pushers for first row of pattern to right.
-Third pass would normally knit the first row of pattern, preselect for second row to be knit from left to right, and so on.
+The second pass preselects pushers for the first row of pattern to right.
+The third pass would normally knit the first row of the pattern, preselect for the second row to be knit from left to right, and so on.
 After the third SX/GX pass the locks are on the left side(LOL), I changed settings for pattern knitting (LX/BX).
 On the right, made certain the empty yarn holder is up for the next color.
-On the left yarn into eyelet, making certain it was positioned so it would not be crossing other color yarn on travel back to color changer.
+On the left place yarn into an eyelet, making certain it was positioned so it would not be crossing other color yarn on travel back to the color changer.
 Knit single row to the right, changed color, continued knitting in pattern unit the top of the segment was reached (row countX2, in this instance = 32).
 The design color knit its last pass, locks are on right (LOR) Programmed second segment, repeated 3 rows of SX/GX.
-On left, yarn in feeder, proceed as above.
-This gave me correct continuous segments on the knit side of the fabric, but the birds eye backing was disrupted.
-On the bottom because of operator error in lock setting, and the top because birds-eye normally knits EON for 2 rows, creating a bit jaggy, single line of color after knitting on all needles when the second pass is knit, while here it EON for one row only, missing that second pass.
-Note yarn ends, yard would need to be cut to position it for those single row passes from left.
+On left, yarn in the feeder, proceed as above.
+This gave me correct continuous segments on the knit side of the fabric, but the bird’s eye backing was disrupted.
+On the bottom because of operator error in lock setting, and the top because birds-eye normally knits EON for 2 rows, creating a bit jaggy, a single line of color after knitting on all needles when the second pass is knit, while here it EON for one row only, missing that second pass.
+Note yarn ends, the yarn would need to be cut to position it for those single row passes from left.

 It is really helpful to use colors that are in high contrast when testing patterns.
 Here color positions are reversed, the red is now my ground (white squares with no color reverse), and the blue at the segment change muddies things considerably to my eye.
 Maintaining the Birdseye selection is now sorted out and actually makes for easier knitting